-Besides, Ahrefs tools provide you data from several search engines, not only Google.
+Besides, Ahrefs tools provide you with data from several search engines, not only Google.
 You can see what’s happening on YouTube, Amazon, Bing, Baidu, etc.

 Keywords Everywhere is an add-on for your browser that shows you related information about search queries as you use the engines.

-So, in real-time, you can learn as much as you need about the keywords, the search volumes, intent, and more.
+So, in real-time, you can learn as much as you need about the keywords, the search volumes, the intent, and more.

 The supported sites are:

 - Google SERPs;